whoisdatacenter/Free-Domains-Database/Contributing/contribute.md

  •Create a Pull Request: Once you have completed your addition or improvement, create a pull request to the main repository.
 In your pull request, reference the issue it addresses.

- • for Review: The repository maintainers will review your pull request.
+ • For Review: The repository maintainers will review your pull request.
 Be open to feedback and make necessary changes if requested.

 **Best Practices for Contributions**
  •Quality over Quantity: It's essential to ensure that the domains you're contributing are valid and useful.